waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Key Lessons Learned
 - **Tool Maintenance is NOT a 'Task':** Listing tool repair as a 'to-do' item is a form of procrastination and a violation of D1.
 Tool refinement must be the immediate next action upon identifying a flaw.
 - **Data-Driven Debugging is Mandatory:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate the menu to observe and document its exact structure and cursor behavior.
 Assuming menu behavior without gathering data is a guaranteed failure.
-- **Confirmation Bias Kills Progress:** I have a history of repeating failed actions (e.g., trying the broken `use_hm_from_party` tool 3 times before debugging) or blaming tools for my own errors.
-I must trust my tools' outputs (like a calculated path) and meticulously verify my own actions before concluding a tool is faulty.
+- **Confirmation Bias Kills Progress:** I have a history of repeating failed actions or blaming tools for my own errors.
+I must trust my tools' outputs and meticulously verify my own actions before concluding a tool is faulty.
 When stuck, I MUST use my `puzzle_solver_agent` to generate new, testable hypotheses.
-- **Navigational Hallucinations are Real:** I have a history of incorrectly concluding I am trapped or misidentifying map states (dead ends, unseen tiles).
+- **Navigational Hallucinations are Real:** I have a history of incorrectly concluding I am trapped or misidentifying map states.
 I must develop a tool for reliable map analysis and trust system warnings.

 # II.
 Game & World Mechanics